Ramandeep200/wil_project-Gamer_Management/README.md

 Hlo guys, my name is Gagandeep kaur and I have completed my graduation with bachelor of computer applications from Punjabi University,Patiala (India) and now i am persuing my studies in Computer Software and Database Delvelopment at Lambton college,Toronto.

 Hii, my name is satinderbir kaur.
 I did my bachelor of computer science in 2019 from Guru Nanak Dev University, India.
-Currently, I am studying in lambton college under computer software and database development course .
+Currently, I am studying in lambton college ,Toronto,canada, under computer software and database development course .

 hlo everyone, my name is harpreet kaur. i have done my bachelor and now i am pursuing my study in computer software.i have good communication skills and love singing.